AKloc/BookNotes/Professional/Present! A Techie's Guide to Public Speaking.md

 	- Motivation
 	- Takeaways
 	- Conclusion
-- Talk through your outline multiple times until you hit the tim
+- Talk through your outline multiple times until you hit the time you're shooting for and delivery is smooth.
+	- Practice by yourself.
+	- Then in front of a camera.
+	- Then in front of one person.
+	- Then in front of a small audience.
+- Stage Fright: Difference between being nervous and having true fear.
+Pre-talk nerves impact EVERYONE.
+	- Strike a power pose for a few minutes.
+	-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?